platformio/platformio-core/docs/ide/qtcreator.rst

 First of all, let's create new project from Qt Creator Start Page: ``New Project`` or using ``Menu: File > New File or Project``, then select project with ``Empty Qt Project`` type (``Other Project > Empty Qt Project``), fill ``Name``, ``Create in``.

 .. image:: ../_static/ide-platformio-qtcreator-1.png
+    :target: ../_static/ide-platformio-qtcreator-1.png

 On the next steps select any available kit and click Finish button.

 .. image:: ../_static/ide-platformio-qtcreator-2.png

-Secondly, we need to configure project with PlatformIO source code builder (click on Projects label on left menu or ``Ctrl+5`` shortcut):
+Secondly, we need to delete default build and clean steps and configure project with PlatformIO source code builder (click on Projects label on left menu or ``Ctrl+5`` shortcut):

 .. image:: ../_static/ide-platformio-qtcreator-3.png
+    :target: ../_static/ide-platformio-qtcreator-3.png

 Thirdly, change project file by adding path to directories with header files.
 Please edit project file to match the following contents: